Best Apps for Architects – Our selection for 2019

 AutoCAD Mobile is a drawing and drafting app that enables you to view, create, edit, and share AutoCAD drawings on mobile devices.
 It’s a fitting extension to your AutoCAD desktop that lets you share plans across multiple platforms in the DWG format.
 When you use this app, you can forget bringing drawings to the site — and can use this instead to adjust measurements and annotate on the job.

-- Access drawings from your mobile device in the field or outside the office
+- Access drawings from your smartphone or tablet in the field or outside the office

 - Support for multiple layers to see more detail and contextual information than with paper drawings